 Never apply undiluted essential oil directly to a participant’s skin and ask before savasana starts if participants are okay with the use of essential oils.

-Again, to follow proper etiquette (and to avoid getting in trouble), always ask your participants if it’s alright to do any kind of adjustments.
-Even with these simple assists, be specific and let them know what you’re planning to do, and give them a chance to opt-out.
+Again, follow proper etiquette to avoid trouble by always gaining permission before you do any kind of assists.
+Be specific and let your participants know what you’re going to do, and give me them a chance to opt out.

 In my experience most people opt-in for the savsasana secret sauce, but we need to remain mindful of individuals with allergies, skin sensitivities, and trauma.
 Respect those boundaries.